 Maryanne Murphy comes to the Rideau Hall Foundation with over 30 years of experience in the public service of Canada, including eighteen years as an executive.
 That career included leadership roles in consumer protection policy and in corporate governance, as well as industry sector and legal frameworks policy development work.

 Mélanie Béchard is a communications professional with 15 years experience, including working for various non-profit organizations like the Federation for the Humanities and Social Sciences, and Universities Canada.
 She also spent four years as a reporter/photographer at a community newspaper in Northwestern Ontario.
-In the summer she, her husband, and their dog and cat spend as much time as possible in their large backyard vegetable garden.
+In the summer she and her husband spend as much time as possible in their large backyard vegetable garden.

 Rachel Fancy is an administration professional who has spent the majority of her career working in non-profit Canadian theatre.
 Originally from the East Coast, Rachel has lived and worked across Canada and Europe.
 An avid reader and traveler she enjoys exploring new cultures with her husband but also returning to her adopted home of Ottawa.